This post may contain affiliate links. Please see my disclosure policy for details.

 Then, just keep following the coastline around until you reach the pathway for the tree hill.
 The whole journey will take you around 10-15 minutes on foot from Mirissa beach.

-If you’re visiting Sri Lanka in Monsoon season, sometimes beach access may not be possible.
+If you’re visiting Sri Lanka in the Monsoon season, sometimes beach access may not be possible.
 But, don’t worry.
 You can also head in from the roadside.

 You’ll pass Varagalle Point and Bandaramulla temple.
 Keep heading up the road and you can cut in from the street towards the coast.
 Then, head on up Coconut Tree Hill.